ModernHumanAnatomy/MHACapstone/docs/timeline.md

 The standard timeline can easily be extended into the second summer if additional time is needed for data collection or analysis.
 In this case, you would simply present your findings as a talk during the Summer.
 Students who present in the summer can still graduate on time and walk with their fellow cohort in May.

+Enroll in the Standard Timeline Canvas Site on the [Assignments Page](assignments.md)

 ## Alternate Timelines

 Based on your personal trajectory, the standard timeline may not work for you.
 For example, if you are in the Dental Track, you will be unavailable to complete the Capstone project by your second year.
 Or, you may want to extend your Capstone into the Second Summer.
 Or, you plan on completing your Master's in more than 2 years and would like to space out your Capstone Project accordingly.
 In such cases, you are going to need to develop your own personal Capstone Timeline.
 But the sequence of events and milestones should remain roughly the same.